Skip to content

 Buying anything at the above Amazon.com links supports my work.

-Regarding smartphones — with great power comes great responsibility (as says the Greek “Sword of Damocles” anecdote, and more recently, Marvel Comics’ Spider-Man).
-Sadly, monetized social media has enabled extreme memes to shout-down both civility and reality itself.
-To my relief, Canadian psychologist Steven Pinker restores our faith in the triumph of public good in his important books:
+Regarding smartphones, with great power comes great responsibility — says the Greek “Sword of Damocles” anecdote, as well as Marvel Comics’ Spider-Man.
+Unfortunately, monetized social media enables extreme memes to shout-down both civility and reality itself.
+To my relief, Canadian psychologist Steven Pinker restores faith in the triumph of public good in the following books:

 12 thoughts on “BEST TELEPHOTO ZOOM LENS 300mm+ for wildlife: Sony RX10 IV vs APS-C, 4/3”